Student loan forgiveness application is now open: Here’s how to apply

 If you haven’t yet applied, have no fear – the application is simple, fast, and identical to the preview the White House provided last week.
 You don’t need a Federal Student Aid login or any documentation to apply.

-Here is a step-by-step process to filling out the federal student loan forgiveness application:
+Here is a step-by-step process for filling out the federal student loan forgiveness application:

 - First, go to www.studentaid.gov/debt-relief/application